SpaceShipTwo: October 2014 crash

 On 31 October 2014, SpaceShipTwo VSS Enterprise suffered an in-flight breakup during a powered flight test, resulting in a crash killing one pilot, Michael Alsbury, and injuring the other.
 It was coincidentally the first flight to use the new type of fuel, based on nylon plastic grains.
-The crash was caused by a premature deployment of the feathering mechanism, which is normally used to aid in a safe descent.
+The crash was caused by a premature deployment of the feathering mechanism, which was normally used to aid in a safe descent.
 SpaceShipTwo was still in powered ascent when the feathering mechanism deployed.
 Disintegration was observed two seconds later.

 As of October 2014, SpaceShipTwo had conducted 54 test flights.
 The spacecraft had used its "feathered" wing configuration during ten of these test flights.

 The National Transportation Safety Board conducted an independent investigation into the accident.
 In July 2015, the NTSB released a report which cited inadequate design safeguards, poor pilot training, lack of rigorous federal oversight and a potentially anxious co-pilot as important factors in the 2014 crash.
 While the co-pilot was faulted for prematurely deploying the ship's feathering mechanism, the Federal Aviation Administration, Federal Aviation Administration Office of Commercial Space Transportation, and the ship's designers were also faulted for not creating a fail-safe system that could have guarded against such premature deployment.

 VSS Unity

 In October 2015, it was reported that the second SpaceShipTwo would make its first flight in 2016.
 VSS Unity was unveiled in February 2016.

 A phase of testing called "Integrated Vehicle Ground Testing" began on VSS Unity in February 2016.
 Between 8 September and 30 November 2016, Virgin Galactic conducted a series of captive-carry flights of Unity, including planned glide flights (1 and 3 November 2016) for which the glide portion of the flight was cancelled because of wind speed.
 Glide flights of Unity began on 3 December 2016.